 Stripe waits an hour after receiving a successful response to the

 invoice.created event before attempting payment.

-If your webhook endpoint does not respond properly, Stripe continues retrying the webhook notification every hour for up to 72 hours.
+In live mode, if your webhook endpoint does not respond properly, Stripe continues retrying the webhook notification for up to three days with an exponential back off.
+In test mode, we retry three times over a few hours.
 During that time, no payment will be attempted unless a successful response is received.
 We’ll also notify you via email that the webhook is failing.

-This behavior applies to all webhook endpoints defined on your account, including cases where a Connect application or other third-party service is having problems with its webhooks handling.
+This behavior applies to all webhook endpoints defined on your account, including cases where a Connect application or other third-party service is having trouble handling incoming webhooks.